What Is Organizational Excellence?

 European Foundation for Quality Management

-A similar protocol, the European Foundation for Quality Management (EFQM) Excellence Model, includes the following items:
+A similar protocol, the European Foundation for Quality Management (EFQM) Excellence Model, includes:

 - Leadership